About App campaigns

 Unlike most Google Ads campaigns, you don't design individual ads for App campaigns.
-Instead, we'll use your ad text ideas and assets, including assets from your app's store listing to design a variety of ads across several formats and networks.
-To get started, you'll need to do provide some text, a starting bid and budget, and let us know the languages and locations for your ads.
-We also strongly recommend that you provide at least one landscape image, one portrait video, and one landscape video, and where relevant, HTML5 assets.
-Our systems will test different asset combinations and serve ads that are performing the best more often, with no extra work needed from you.
+Instead, we'll use your ad text ideas and assets from your app's store listing to design a variety of ads across several formats and networks.
+All you need to do is provide some text, a starting bid and budget, and let us know the languages and locations for your ads.
+Our systems will test different combinations and show ads that are performing the best more often, with no extra work needed from you.

-App ads are generated on the fly by our system.
-To build your ads, Google Ads may combine text, image, video, or HTML5 assets you upload, or assets from your app's listing in the relevant application store.
-The system rotates your ads and adjusts bids automatically to get the most downloads for your app that meet your optimization objective, whether that objective is installs, app conversions, or target return on ad spend (tROAS).
-For example, if one line of text is performing better than another, the system will "learn" to show the better text more often.
+App ads are generated on the fly by our system and matched to the most relevant ad inventory and placements available.
+To build your ads, Google Ads may use your app's listing in the relevant application store, any of your text ideas, optional app images from the app store, and an optional YouTube video.
+The system rotates your ads and adjusts bids automatically to get the most downloads for your app that meet your optimisation objective.
+For example, if one line of text is performing better than another, the system will show the better text more often.
 Learn more About ads in App campaigns.

 Where your ads can appear

 Your ads will be eligible to appear across Google's properties.
-This includes Google Search, Google Play, Youtube, the Google Display Network, AdMob, Google Discover, our search partners, and many more publishers who host app ads.
+This includes Google Search and Google Play, as well as our search partners, YouTube, the Google Display Network, AdMob, and many more publishers who host app ads.
 Here are some of the places where your ads can appear:

 Google Search Network